 5 ways partners can support breastfeeding

-- Attend a breastfeeding class with her.
+- Take a breastfeeding class together.
 The more you know, the more you can help!
 You can watch our video classes anytime.
 Partners love our classes because they are so convenient and can be watched in the comfort of your own home.

 - Take on extra responsibilities.
 Mom and baby will be spending lots of time breastfeeding.
 Now plan for it.
 What gives her the most stress?
 Dishes?
 Cooking?
 Laundry?
 Plan to do more to help out and get creative with additional sources of help.
 Consider a bi-monthly housekeeper for a few months.
 Consider a meal delivery service.
 Think about a diaper delivery service.